kanti170102041/Code_Bank/Graphs/README.md

 Input:
 First line contains the number of Pawns<br />
 next M lines contains pair of numbers that denote pawn coordinates<br />
-next line conatins pair of numbers that denote knight coordinates
+next line conatins pair of numbers that denote knight coordinates<br />
-Output:
+Output: <br />
 Min No. of moves to kill all pawns